MohamadALissa/Bank_Customer_Churn_Prediction/README.md

 Apart from Spark, these some ways to handle this problem:

-  * Use a computer with more memory :)
+  * Use a computer with more memory. :)
-  * Work with a smaller sample
+  * Work with a smaller sample.
-  * Change the data format
+  * Change the data format.
-  * Stream data or use progressive loading
+  * Stream data or use progressive loading.
-  * Use a relational database
+  * Use a relational database.

 -----------------------------
 6. What other considerations would need to be taken into account if this was real customer data?